Go to content

 PORLOCK TOWN CRIER

 The ancient and historical office of Porlock Town Crier is currently bestowed upon Grant Dennis, resident of Porlock, and a Somerset man born & bred!
+Appointed in 2016, this was the fulfilment of the Parish Council's resolution made in late 2014.

 The Town Crier is often (but not necessarily), an Honorary Officer of the Local Authority, in this case, Porlock Parish Council - covering the village of Porlock, Porlock Weir and the communities of the surrounding Porlock Vale.